When is Teej 2026 in Nepal? Teej 2083 Dates

 The role of the husband in Teej

 While the fasting and rituals are carried out by women, husbands have an important supportive role.
-They often encourage their wives, join them in temple visits, or help with the household while the women take part in celebrations.
-Many husbands also offer gifts—such as bangles, saris, or jewelry—as a gesture of appreciation, and join family gatherings to share the joy of the occasion.
+They often encourage their wives, join them on temple visits, or help with household chores while the women take part in celebrations.
+Many husbands also offer gifts—such as bangles, saris, or jewellery—as a gesture of appreciation, and join family gatherings to share the joy of the occasion.

 Teej 2024 is poised to captivate hearts once more with its vibrant traditions, soul-stirring rituals, and deep-rooted cultural resonance across India and Nepal.
-This year, the sacred trilogy—Hariyali Teej 2024, Kajri Teej 2024, and Hartalika Teej 2024—will unfold in full splendor during the monsoon season.
+That year, the sacred trilogy—Hariyali Teej 2024, Kajri Teej 2024, and Hartalika Teej 2024—will unfold in full splendour during the monsoon season.

-Hariyali Teej 2024 date falls on 7 August, followed by Kajri Teej 2024 on 22 August, while Hartalika Teej 2024 date is marked for 6 September.
+Hariyali Teej 2024 fell on 7 August, followed by Kajri Teej 2024 on 22 August, while Hartalika Teej 2024 is scheduled for 6 September.
 For those seeking precision, Hartalika Teej 2024 puja muhurat and teej 2024 date and time vary by region—always consult the local calendar for the exact teej puja muhurat 2024.

 Teej 2023 festival date: When was Teej 2023 celebrated in Nepal?

-Teej 2023 was a vibrant display of devotion, celebrated with unmatched fervor across northern India and Nepal.
-Observed on Teej 2023 date and time—18 September 2023, the Hartalika Teej 2023 fast brought women together in red sarees, singing traditional songs under moonlit skies.
-In Teej 2023 Bihar, rituals echoed with ancient chants, linking generations through belief.
+Teej 2023 was a vibrant display of devotion, celebrated with unmatched fervour across northern India and Nepal.
+Observed on Teej 2023, on 18 September 2023, the Hartalika Teej 2023 fast brought women together in red sarees, singing traditional songs under moonlit skies.
+In Teej 2023, Bihar, rituals echoed with ancient chants, linking generations through belief.
 Hariyali Teej 2023 and Kajri Teej 2023 also marked auspicious days earlier in Teej 2023 September.
 People searched: teej 2023 kab hai, teej 2023 kab tha, and even teejay mixtape 2023 mp3 download, showing its cultural imprint.
 Teej festival is celebrated in which state?
 Rajasthan, Bihar, and Uttar Pradesh stand out.
-Curious about Teej 2024?
-Mark your calendars early.

 Some popular Teej songs in Nepal include "Teejko Rahar Aayo Barilai", "Chhori Buhari Alchhi", "Nacham Chhamma Chhama", "Rato Sari Lagau", and "Maita Jau Piyari", according to Spotify playlists.
 Many Teej songs are released every year, and a few popular ones from recent years include "Dancema Ma Ek Number", "Teej Aayo", and "Chhadke Pote Rati Sari"

-Top 20 Famous Teej Songs of All Time – Nepali Teej 2025 Special
+Top 20 Famous Teej Songs of All Time – Nepali Teej Festival Songs Collection

 • TEEJ SONG – Devi Gharti Magar (2025): A new release filled with energy and festive beats for this year’s celebrations.

-• Teej Geet – Juna Parsai (2024): A lively tune that’s quickly become a favorite among friends and families.
+• Teej Geet – Juna Parsai (2024): A lively tune that’s quickly become a favourite among friends and families.

 • Chitikkai Bha Chu Re – Sindhu Malla (2019): A fun and catchy song that still fills dance floors every Teej.